m-lab/mlab-vis-pipeline/README.md

 mounted as an key later, and setup the namespace for this cluter.
 This will take some time.

+2. Use an existing cluster

 We also might be sharing a cluster with other services.
-If you are, you will first need to fetch the credentials for that cluster:
+If you are, first authenticate with your service key (which should be given permission to deploy to this cluster):

-`gcloud container clusters get-credentials data-processing-cluster --zone us-central1-a`

-Then, you will need to switch to it before you deploy to it:

 ```
 gcloud auth activate-service-account --key-file <path to key file>
-gcloud config set container/cluster data-processing-cluster
 ```

+Then, you will first need to fetch the credentials for that cluster:

+`gcloud container clusters get-credentials data-processing-cluster --zone us-central1-a`

+Then switch to it before deploying

+`gcloud config set container/cluster data-processing-cluster`

 **Build cluster**